 If you find yourself not recovered from workouts after 24 hours, lacking motivation for another session, feel achy or looking puffy, starting to see more digestive symptoms (gas/bloating), breakouts, menstrual cycle changes or sleep trouble you could be over-training.

 How much is too much?
-You can’t look at what your fave fitness expert does or even what your girlfriend does and assume that’s what’s best for you.
-Listen to your body and be sure you’re doing enough restorative activities: walking, yoga and of course, sleep!
+You can’t look at what your fave fitness expert does or even what your girlfriend does and assume that’s what’s best for you, too.
+Listen to your body and be sure you’re doing enough restorative activities: walking, foam rolling, yoga—and of course, sleep!

-When your blood sugar swings back and forth from too high to too low it can create major problems within your body.
+When your blood sugar swings up and down, it can create major problems within your body.
 Both situations create stress in your body as cortisol or insulin try to regulate your blood sugar levels.

-Your blood sugar is meant to be in a tighter, more controlled range, and not swinging from high (i.e. after a sugary treat) to low (crashing after the sugary treat).
+Your blood sugar is meant to be in a tighter, more controlled range, and not swinging from high (i.e. after a sugary treat) to low (crashing after the high from the sugary treat).
 This can happen from eating a junk food diet, but it can also happen just by eating too many carbs or too few for your particular metabolism.
-You have to find what’s best for you, more on that here.
+You have to find what’s best for you.

 The sugar swing, as I call it, can also simply happen when you have adrenal issues and you have a whole lot of trouble keeping your blood sugar up between meals.
 It can also happen when you’re insulin resistant and you have a tough time lowering it back down after eating.

-OK, OK… I know I said 3 ways, but I can’t resist sharing these 3 more!
+OK, OK… I know I said three ways, but I can think of at least three more!

-I talked about this in the last post, but in short: you need enough sleep!
-It may be 9 hours for some of you, 7 for others, but you should wake feeling rested.
+I talked about this in my previous post about stress.
+In short: you need enough sleep!
+It may be nine hours for some of you, seven for others.
+However much it is that you need, you should wake feeling rested.
 If you don’t, your body is stressed.

-Your body is a complex chemistry lab and for good hormone balance you need this chemistry to be humming along.
-The most common nutrient deficiencies are: protein (either from inadequate intake or poor digestion), zinc (30mg per day), magnesium (dose highly individual, but try 400mg, 3 times daily), selenium (200mcg daily) and essential fatty acids (aim for at least 4 grams of fish oil per day).
+Your body is a complex chemistry lab, and for good hormone balance you need this chemistry to be humming along.
+The most common nutrient deficiencies are: protein (either from inadequate intake or poor digestion), zinc (30mg per day), magnesium (dose is highly individual, but try 400mg, three times daily), selenium (200mcg daily) and essential fatty acids (aim for at least 4 grams of fish oil per day).

 There you have it!
-6 ways you might be stressing your body out, and information on how to start fixing each of them.
-And please, please, please, do NOT let this list stress you out even more.
+Six (not three!) ways you might be stressing your body out, and how to start fixing each of them.
+And please, please, please, do not let this list stress you out even more.
 Do what you can with the information you have.
 As I always say, “Between perfect and giving up, there’s BETTER.”